Sixteenth Amendment to the United States Constitution: Adoption

 Opposition to the Sixteenth Amendment was led by establishment Republicans because of their close ties to wealthy industrialists, although not even they were uniformly opposed to the general idea of a permanent income tax.
 In 1910, New York Governor Charles Evans Hughes, shortly before becoming a Supreme Court Justice, spoke out against the income tax amendment.
 Hughes supported the idea of a federal income tax, but believed the words "from whatever source derived" in the proposed amendment implied that the federal government would have the power to tax state and municipal bonds.
 He believed this would excessively centralize governmental power and "would make it impossible for the state to keep any property".

 Between 1909 and 1913, several conditions favored passage of the Sixteenth Amendment.
 Inflation was high and many blamed federal tariffs for the rising prices.
 The Republican Party was divided and weakened by the loss of Roosevelt and the Insurgents who joined the Progressive Party, a problem that blunted opposition even in the Northeast.
 In 1912, the Democrats won the presidency and control of both houses of Congress.
 The country was generally in a left-leaning mood, with a member of the Socialist Party winning a seat in the U.S. House in 1910 and the party's presidential candidate polling six percent of the popular vote in 1912.

-Three advocates for a federal income tax ran in the presidential election of 1912.
+Three advocates of a federal income tax ran in the presidential election of 1912.
 On February 25, 1913, Secretary of State Philander Knox proclaimed that the amendment had been ratified by three-fourths of the states and so had become part of the Constitution.
 The Revenue Act of 1913, which greatly lowered tariffs and implemented a federal income tax, was enacted shortly after the Sixteenth Amendment was ratified.